alexander-barton/katacoda-scenarios/intro-to-python-proj/step1.md

 ## Working in virtual environments

-The *most* important part whenever beginning a new python project is to create a new virtual environment.
+The *most* important part on beginning a new python project is to create a new virtual environment.

 The idea of a virtual environment is to keep dependecies isolated from one another, so as to avoid conflicts.
 Software systems are continually being updated and infrequently break legacy code with these updates.